JWealthall/iSpindelBlazorWeb/README.md

 For each device you can create a *Batch* which will have a start date of when you created it.
 Description can be changed for a batch and a batch can be manually ended.
 A batch will automatically be ended if a new batch is created on the same device.

+I have added a couple of custom Input components.
+One for a guid and the second so that I can display a date & time.

+I have used *MessagePack* to improve the performance of data transfer (and remove potential issues with dates/decimals).
+Getting the log data is more than twice as quick as using JSON.
+You do not have to *annotate* the code with MessagePack, but doing so will improve the performance.
+The serialization options I have used will cater for both.

  ![Batch Detail Image](images/ExampleBatchDetail.png)